tayjenk/vanilla-js-projects/README.md

 Basic Calulator: </br>
 Simple calculator that supports add, delete, multiply, and divide operations.
 Calculator supports decimals and can reset current state.

+Movie Table Display: </br>
+Features a basic HTML table created through JavaScript that dipslay movies which can be sorted by name, genere, release date, or rating.
+Movies can be removed from the table or added manually through code.
+Utilizes the fetch API to make GET and POST requests to a full fake REST API npm package(json-server).